MaridProject/typedmap/README.md

+# Use cases

+## As a replacement for sparsed classes with a high probability of not fillings of the most of the fields

+## As a replacement for EnumMap with typed keys

+## As a type-safe and memory efficient replacement for Int2ObjectMap/IntObjectMap with domain keys

 # Performance characteristics

 | Map                           | size | get, ns/op | put, ns/op | put GC alloc.rate, B/op | put GC time, ms |